duttresearchgroup/Chauffeur/README.md

 * `sudo apt-get update`
 * `xargs sudo apt-get install <packages/apt_requirements.txt`

+More information for required packages can be found [here](packages/breakdown.md).
 # Other important information
 ## Libraries used for CPU parallelization
 | Application | Parallelism | Framework   |